 This was not something we thought to include, but the indigenous birdlife is vanishing so rapidly, that unless we do, some may not be well recorded at all.
 We see that the best Net site available, “New Zealand Birds” uses only copies of paintings!!!
 On average, the numbers of sea-birds found on our coasts number now about 10% of what they did 60 years ago, in some cases, eg paradise ducks, even less.

-Not only the giant Moas (larger than the ostrich) but several species of smaller variety, the flightless goose, flightless rails, the ground snipe could exist on the ground only.
+Not only the giant Moas (larger than the ostrich) but several species of the smaller variety, the flightless goose, flightless rails, the ground snipe could exist on the ground only.
 Even the bright blue long-legged Pukeko swamp rail can fly in a heavy fashion for a short distance but does not bother unless chased.
-The Kakapo, a ground parrot, was similarly defenceless, and of the two related parrots, the red Kaka is vanishing fast, and only the dark green mountain parrot, the Kea, nesting up in the rocks and fogs where stalking cats do not care to go survives well.
+The Kakapo, a ground acrylic color parrot, was similarly defenceless, and of the two related parrots, the red Kaka is vanishing fast, and only the dark green mountain parrot, the Kea, nesting up in the rocks and fogs where stalking cats do not care to go survives well.
 Keas fly down to amuse themselves harassing tourists cars and camps.
 A Kea can pick a tent, or camera case or soft topped car to pieces in half an hour.
 There is another large flightless bird called the Takahe related to the Pukeko.
 But I have never seen one.
 The kindly and friendly grey duck has been hybridized by the imported Mallard and pure stock have ceased to exist.
 The Blue Mountain Duck was always rare.

 On the river flats the Pied Oystercatcher and Black Oystercatcher roamed about in flocks with their “Pip-squeak” call but are now rarely seen, their place being taken by the spur-winged plover which arrived recently from Australia.
 Nesting sites on gravel river beds are trampled by herds of cattle and sheep.
 The related black and white “Stilt”, a wader with long delicate red legs that it lifts entirely out of the water as it wades the edges of swamps seems to be much reduced in numbers, the thousands of swamps which once existed now being almost all drained.